Breast Cancer - ovarian function, oestrogen, fertility and the menopause

 1. Breast cancers can grow under the influence of ovarian oestrogen

-Normal breast cells, that are not cancerous, grown under can grow under the influence of oestrogen (estrogen).
-Breast cancer cells that maintain the oestrogen receptor (ER+ breast cancer*) continue to use oestrogen as a growth factor.
-In pre-menopausal women, continuing to make oestrogen from their ovaries it is important to block that oestrogen acting on breast cells, particularly breast cancer cells that might have not been removed at surgery and/or not damaged or destroyed by chemotherapy and/or radiotherapy, because the oestrogen may make those cells grow and proliferate causing recurrent disease.
+Normal breast cells, that are not cancerous, can grow under the influence of oestrogen (estrogen).
+Breast cancer cells that maintain the oestrogen (estrogen to some) receptor (ER+ breast cancer*) can continue to use oestrogen as a growth factor.
+In pre-menopausal women, who continue to make oestrogen from their ovaries, it is important to block that oestrogen acting on breast cells, particularly breast cancer cells that might have not been removed at surgery and/or not damaged or destroyed by chemotherapy and/or radiotherapy, because the oestrogen may make those cells grow and proliferate causing recurrent disease.
 Tamoxifen is an oestrogen receptor blocker that is used in the management of breast cancer in pre-menopausal women.

 2. Breast cancers can grow under the influence of locally produced oestrogen

 Small amounts of oestrogen are produced all round the body by a process called aromatisation.
-If there is no ovarian oestrogen ER+ breast cancer can be effectively treated by aromatase inhibitors like anastrazole, letrozole and exemestane.
+If there is no ovarian oestrogen ER+ breast cancer can be effectively treated by aromatase inhibitors like anastrazole, letrozole and exemestane hence decreasing local oestrogen production in the cell.
 These drugs cannot be used in pregnancy, breast feeding or if pregnancy might occur unless there is secure contraception as these drugs can damage the developing baby.
 Pre-menopausal patients who have had disease progression despite tamoxifen may be prescribed drugs (goserelin) to suppress their own ovaries to enable them to take aromatase inhibitors..

 3. Breast cancer chemotherapy may cause temporary or permanent ovarian failure.

-The matter is further complicated by the fact that adjuvant or neoadjuvant chemotherpy can damage the ovaries temporarily or permanently.
-The oncologist in this situation may need to consult with an endocrinologist, or a specialist gynaecologist, to determine what the state of the ovaries are, and in particular whether tamoxifen, aromatase inhibitor alone or an aromatase inhibitor with goserelin.
+The question of ovarian function and how it relates to treatment options is further complicated by the fact that adjuvant or neoadjuvant chemotherpy can damage the ovaries temporarily, or permanently.
+The oncologist (cancer specialist) in this situation may need to consult with an endocrinologist, or a specialist gynaecologist, to determine what the state of the ovaries are, and in particular what can be used - tamoxifen, aromatase inhibitor alone or an aromatase inhibitor with goserelin.

 *There are other receptors that are important for breast cancer including the progesterone receptor and the HER-2 receptor.